lorenzotomasdiez/ccpm-gitlab/ccpm/commands/pm/epic-oneshot.md

 fi

 # Check if already synced
-if grep -q "github:" .claude/epics/$ARGUMENTS/epic.md; then echo "⚠️ Epic already synced to GitHub." echo "Use /pm:epic-sync to update." exit 1 fi
+if grep -q "gitlab:" .claude/epics/$ARGUMENTS/epic.md; then echo "⚠️ Epic already synced to GitLab." echo "Use /pm:epic-sync to update." exit 1 fi